DevAlien/Frank/src/go/README.md

 Another reason is becacuse we did not find anything as configurable and as low level.

 ## How is it built?
-- sox (http://sox.sourceforge.net/) is used to record the voice with the effect silence to cut the pieces
+- sox (http://sox.sourceforge.net/) is used to record the voice with the effect "silence" to cut the pieces
 - snowboy - To recognize the keyword to make it listen to you.
 - Google cloud voice recognition API to transform the voice to text.
 - Gobot (https://gobot.io/) to interact with the devices